isorna/dropcommander/docs/en/dfc/the-basics/game-components.md

 Battlegroups are assembled together to form your fleet, see Building Your Fleet for more details.

-**All ships of the same class in a Battlegroup automatically form a group together.**
+**All ships of the same class in a Battlegroup automatically form a group together**.

 _For example a UCM Battlegroup could be comprised of six Toulon Class frigates, two Berlin Class cruisers and a Madrid Class cruiser.
-It would therefore contain three groups; one comprising the six Toulons, one comprising two Berlins and one comprising the Madrid._
+It would therefore contain three groups; one comprising the six Toulons, one comprising two Berlins and one comprising the Madrid_.

 Ships in groups have to stay fairly close together so they can rapidly share combat information over secure links to instantly coordinate their actions and hinder enemy intelligence-gathering.
 Smaller ships with more limited communications gear and lower signature have to stay closer together to retain cohesion as a fighting unit and get the same benefits.

 What that all means is that ships in the same group have to stay close to each other on the tabletop.

-**Ships with a Hull characteristic of 6 or less have a group coherency of 3 .**
+**Ships with a Hull characteristic of 6 or less have a group coherency of 3**.

-**Ships with a Hull characteristic of 7 or more have a group coherency of 6 .**
+**Ships with a Hull characteristic of 7 or more have a group coherency of 6**.

 As with most of the distances in Dropfleet Commander, coherency is measured from the centre of one model to the centre of another, with the centre being the stem of the flight stand.